18 Best Books & eBooks on The Art of Screenwriting

 A wonderful teacher of this craft, Alexandra has minutely told each element in building a story in a simple fashion in this book.
 She maintains the pace of the book for every type of reader.

 Some common movies are taken as case studies and broken down in detail for their greatness.
+This includes popular films analyzed through the lens of the business of screenwriting.
 Recommended for everyone.

 Also Read: 14 Best Screenwriting Websites to Learn Writing Screenplays